CU-Robotics/buff-code/README.md

       - Major changes to the yaml configurations that make buffpy
       - Corresponding updates to buffpy scripts to reflect config changes
       - demos for unit testing in fw, still leaves something to be desired
+      - Major dependencies update (phasing out melodic and python3.6, mostly gone)
+      - Docker containers are old and need an update
  - Version 1.00
    - Date: August 26, 2022
    - Editor: Mitchell D Scott